Coronary Artery Disease (CAD) – Stents (Percutaneous Coronary Intervention)

 - Drug-eluting stent: A drug-eluting stent is a metal stent that is coated in a medicine.
 The medicine is slowly released and may help prevent excess tissue from growing over the stent.
 Excess tissue can cause the artery to narrow again, restricting blood flow.

-If you need a stent, it will be placed during a procedure called a Percutaneous Coronary Intervention (PCI, formerly known as angioplasty with stent).
-This is a non-surgical treatment used to open blocked arteries in the heart.
+Stents are placed during a procedure called a Percutaneous Coronary Intervention (PCI, formerly known as angioplasty with stent).
 You will be awake during the procedure, but you will be given medicine to help you relax.
 The healthcare provider will freeze your groin or wrist area.
 The area will be numb so that you will not feel pain.
-A very small tube, called a catheter, will be inserted into the artery.
+A small tube, called a catheter, will be inserted into the artery.
 On the tip of the catheter is a small, deflated balloon.
 The healthcare provider will put the stent around the deflated balloon.
 The catheter will be carefully guided into the artery and up to the point where there is a blockage.
 The balloon will be inflated to help stretch out the artery and allow blood to flow.
 This also expands the stent, which locks into place to permanently help support the artery.
 Once the stent is in place, the balloon is deflated and the catheter and balloon will be removed.

-After PCI, you will stay in the hospital for a day while your heart is monitored.
+After PCI, you may have to stay in the hospital for a day while your heart is monitored.
 You will be given medicine to keep clots from forming and to relax your arteries.
 The place where the incision was made may be sore or tender.

-After you have a PCI, you will need to take medicine that keeps the stent open and blood flowing.
-It is very important to take the medicine exactly how your healthcare provider tells you to take it.
+Once you go home, you’ll need to take medicine that keeps the stent open and blood flowing.
+It’s important to take the medicine exactly as your healthcare tells you.

 In addition to taking medicine, the best way to keep your heart healthy is to maintain a healthy lifestyle.
 Your healthcare provider can help you to do the following: